Cascade and human generics

 •the treatment in any particular case is restricted to animals on a single holding

-•any medicine imported from another Member State must be authorised for use in a food-producing species in the other Member State
+•any medicine imported from another Member State must be authorised for use in a food-producing species in that Member State

 •the pharmacologically active substances contained in the medicine must have MRLs

-•the prescribing vet must specify an appropriate withdrawal period – statutory minimums are in the Regulations.
-If you are unsure about the appropriate withdrawal period you should set, please refer to the VMD guidance notes or contact the VMD.
+•the prescribing vet must specify an appropriate withdrawal period – statutory minima are in the Regulations; however, some substances may require considerably longer withdrawal periods to ensure consumer safety.
+If you are unsure about the appropriate withdrawal period you should set, please refer to the VMD guidance (accessible via the website) or contact the VMD.

 •the prescribing vet must keep specified records.

 A medicine prescribed in accordance with the cascade may be administered by the prescribing vet or by a person acting under their direction.
 Responsibility for the prescription and use of the medicine remains with the prescribing veterinary surgeon.
-Where veterinary surgeons write prescription should contain a statement advising that this is the case.
+Where veterinary surgeons write prescription using the 'cascade', the prescription should contain a statement advising that this is the case.

 Animals need medicines to help prevent disease and to help treat them if they do fall ill.
 All species deserve the benefit of medicinal products which have been specifically developed and authorised for their treatment.
 The cascade ensures this happens wherever possible, but also gives flexibility for veterinary surgeons to use their clinical judgement to prescribe a medicine where no veterinary authorised medicine exists.